Our Pages

 What is it?

-The roots of Golden Seal, a small, long-lived and slow-growing plant that thrives in shady woodlands with rich soil in the Northern parts of the United States.
-The roots are bright yellow and the taste of Golden Seal is extremely penetrating.
-Golden Seal is a rare herb that has been badly over-harvested.
-We only import certified cultivated, organic Golden Seal root and make it into a tincture in our clinic.
+In herbal medicine we use the roots of Golden Seal, a small, long-lived and slow-growing plant that thrives in shady woodlands with rich soil in the Northern parts of the United States.
+The roots are bright yellow, and the taste of Golden Seal is extremely penetrating.

 How has it been used?